 - Clinician and adjudicator for school districts across the greater Houston area

-I love helping other people learn to play harp and create music.
+I love helping students learn to play harp and create beautiful music.
 My goal for my students is that they develop a solid technical foundation, expressive musicality, and the ability to share their love of music with others.
 I also want my students to experience the satisfaction that comes from achieving their goals through consistent and disciplined practice.
 I teach students of all ages, and tailor my lessons to fit each individual’s personality, goals, and needs.

-I currently teach in two locations: my home in Katy, TX and through the preparatory school at the University of St. Thomas located in the Montrose district of Houston.
+I currently teach in out of my home in Katy, TX.
 My teaching days and hours vary depending on student needs and availability.
 I offer a free consultation lesson for new students so that we can get to know each other before making any financial or time commitments.
 Please contact me to schedule your trial lesson and discuss possible lesson times and rates.

 Frequently Asked Questions

 - Do I need to bring my own harp to lessons?
-Usually students play on my harp (a concert grand) for their lessons.
+Usually students play on one of my harps for their lessons.
 If you feel more comfortable on your own instrument you are of course welcome to bring it.